What Is a CISO? Chief Information Security Officer Role, Skills & Career Path

 What is the difference between a CISO and a CTO?

 The CTO is responsible for technology strategy, engineering, and product development.
 The CISO is responsible for information security, cyber risk management, and compliance.
-While both roles involve technology, the CTO focuses on building and operating technology systems, while the CISO focuses on protecting them from threats and ensuring they meet security and regulatory standards.
+The CTO focuses on building and operating technology systems, while the CISO focuses on protecting them from threats and ensuring they meet security and regulatory standards.

 What qualifications do you need to be a CISO?